-b.
+- b.
 Very Brief Summary.
 The Corporate Transparency Act ("CTA") was enacted on January 1, 2021, effectively creating a national beneficial ownership registry for law enforcement purposes.
 This is an outgrowth of the efforts of the international community, through the Financial Action Task Force ("FATF"), to combat the use of anonymous entities for money laundering, tax evasion, and the financing of terrorism.
-The U.S. has been viewed internationally as being vulnerable to money laundering and tax evasion because of a perceived lack of corporate transparency and reporting of beneficial ownership.

-The CTA requires that certain entities must disclose to the Financial Crimes Enforcement Network ("FinCEN") identifying information about the entity, individual owners and those who control the entity ("Beneficial Owners"), and "Applicants" applying to form an entity.
-A national registry of entities and their applicants and owners has been created.
-FinCEN estimated that 32,556,929 entities would need to submit reports in 2024, and in subsequent years it estimates that about five million reports will be filed each year.
-At a hearing before the House Financial Services Committee on July 9, 2024, Secretary Yellen said that about 2.7 million businesses had filed to date (of the 32.6 million that were required to file by the end of 2024).
-FinCEN reported that in September, 4.5 million beneficial reports had been filed, and the weekly filing rate had nearly doubled since the spring.
-The filings increased to 6.5 million in November and about 9.5 million in December.
+The U.S. has been viewed internationally as being vulnerable to money laundering and tax evasion because of a perceived lack of corporate transparency and reporting of beneficial ownership. - The CTA requires that certain entities must disclose to the Financial Crimes Enforcement Network ("FinCEN") identifying information about the entity, individual owners and those who control the entity ("Beneficial Owners"), and "Applicants" applying to form an entity.
+"Beneficial Owners" are individuals who directly or indirectly exercise substantial control over the company or own or control at least 25% of the company (specified exceptions are provided). - c.
+Resources.
+For a much more detailed overview of highlights of the beneficial ownership reporting requirements (including the general reporting requirements and penalties for failure to comply, BOI issues for trusts, FinCEN frequently asked questions, options when owners refuse to provide information, and legislative proposals to extend the reporting dates) see Item 8 of LOOKING AHEAD Estate Planning in 2024, Current Developments & Hot Topics (December 2024) found here and d.
+Constitutionality of CTA.